 I’m glad you’re here!

-Writing is a brave, deeply personal act.
-No matter where you are in your writing journey, your writing is your own, and you deserve to be treated with respect, consideration, and professionalism.
-My role is to provide positive, constructive editorial feedback to help you gain new insights to your work.
+Writing is a deeply personal act.
+No matter where you are on your writing journey, your writing is your own, and you deserve to be treated with kindness and respect.
+As an editor, I aim to provide positive, constructive feedback to help you gain new insights to your work.

-I offer several services at various rates, all of which are in alignment with current industry standards.
+I offer several services at various rates, all of which align with industry standards.
+Read on to learn more!

 Thanks for stopping by!
 The editors listed below are all talented, skilled professionals with varying specializations and backgrounds.
-All of us have MFAs in Writing from the Vermont College of Fine Arts.
+All of us have advanced degrees and/or extensive industry experience.
 While our approaches to coaching and editing may differ, we share the same aim: to support you in achieving your creative goals.

 -